ingcarlostello/the-movies-app/README.md

 ### `How to run the app`
-1. Clone or download de app, extract, open VS code and runs the command `npm init`.
+1. Clone or download de app, extract, open VS code and runs the command `npm install`.
 This will install all the dependencies that project needs to run.

 2. run at the command console __npm start__ .
 Thast it!